nullmiso/laboratory/README.md

 # laboratory
-assets, commissions, and other goodies want custom stuff? create a pull request!
+assets, commissions, and other goodies. want custom stuff? create a pull request!